enklu/enklu.github.io/docs/Quest/QuestSetup.md

 There will also be a login panel hovering above the grid, where you can enter your credentials to access all of your experiences.

+[insert image here]

 ### Navigating Experiences

 After logging in, you will be greeted with a radial menu of all your experiences.
-This is the **Experience Menu**.
+This is the **My Experiences** browser.

+For more information on interacting with the UI and other elements inside the app, please read

+[insert image here]

 > If you have used the HoloLens Enklu app previously, you will be familiar with the overall UX.